 Difficulty: Easy, Asked-in: Google, Amazon, Adobe, Oracle, Qualcomm, SAP Labs

-Given a sorted array X[] of n elements, search a given element key in X[].
-If the key exists, then return its index in the sorted array.
+Given an array X of n integers sorted in ascending order and an integer key, write a program to search for the key in X. If the key exists, then return its index.
 Otherwise, return -1.

 Example 1